Johnny Raposo: Melo protégé

 Raposo considered joining the Loners Motorcycle Club in the 1990s, but did not go through with his plans.
 Raposo was charged at various times with aggravated assault, possession of stolen goods and failure to comply with a court orders, but the Crown always withdrew the charges.
 Raposo idolized the boxer-gangster Eddie Melo, who served as the Toronto agent for the Cotroni family.
-Raposo became a protégé of Melo, and took to modelling himself after him to the extant that was known as "Little Eddie" or "the Clone".
+Raposo became a protégé of Melo, and took to modelling himself after him to the extent that he was known as "Little Eddie" or "the Clone".
 Melo when introducing Raposo to his second wife Rhonda Sullivan said of him: "Don't like the good looks fool you.
 The kid is treacherous".
 A friend of the Melo family stated: "He [Melo] absolutely respected Johnny.
-He absoultely loved Johnny.
+He absolutely loved Johnny.
 He spent everday with Johnny.
 Every single day.
 They had a love.
 I don't think there was anyone Eddie trusted more than Johnny and could depend on more.
-Johnny was the most loyal person ever.
+"Johnny was the most loyal person ever.
 Ever.
 He was just the most loyal...He had heart and he never gave up".
 Under Melo's influence, Raposo started to import cocaine from Mexico and soon became one of Toronto's most successful drug dealers.
 Unlike many other cocaine dealers, Raposo refused to use cocaine himself and detested marijuana.
-Raposo's two principle drugs of choice were alachol and coffee as the friend recalled: "Jonny was a hustler-bustler0no-sleeper talker.
+Raposo's two principle drugs of choice were alcohol and coffee as the friend recalled: "Jonny was a hustler-bustler no-sleeper talker.
 Johnny was like the Energizer Bunny".

 On 6 April 2001, Melo was murdered in Mississauga by Charles Gagné, a hitman from Montreal working for the 'Ndrangheta.
 Raposo was greatly depressed by Melo's murder, and took it upon himself to help raise Eduardo Melo Jr., the four-year-old son of Melo.
 Raposo came to be the most powerful gangster in the Little Portugal neighborhood on College Street as a friend stated: "John ran College Street."
-Raposo worked closely with Giuseppe "Pino" Ursino, the boss of a local 'Ndrangheta clan who called him "Johnny Pork Chop" or "Johnny Portugese".
+Raposo worked closely with Giuseppe "Pino" Ursino, the boss of a local 'Ndrangheta clan who called him "Johnny Pork Chop" or "Johnny Portuguese".
 Like Melo, Raposo often worked as an enforcer for the Mafia and 'Ndrangheta.
 Raposo invested his money from his gangster lifestyle into tow trucks and construction.
-His neighbor Roberta Menga described him as: "He was a guy who said hi to everybody.
+His neighbor Roberta Menga described him as "a guy who said hi to everybody.
 He was happy all the time.
 I've never seen him drunk, or on drugs."